joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

     a.
 The `CodeProcessor` calls the `strategy_factory` to get the appropriate `LanguageStrategy`.
     b.
 It then calls the various tools to extract Git info, region tags, and perform the AI evaluation.
     c.
 The results are stored in an `AnalysisResult` data class.
     d.
-The `FirestoreRepository` is used to save the `AnalysisResult` to Firestore.
+The `BigQueryRepository` is used to save the `AnalysisResult` to BigQuery.
 5. If any errors occur during processing, they are logged to a dynamically named log file in the `logs/` directory.

 ## 4. Key Technologies